cell-os/cell-os/docs/userguide.md

 You can configure your browser with a proxy plug-in like [Proxy SwitchyOmega](https://chrome.google.com/webstore/search/switchy%20omega) or FoxyProxy and route all internal IPs through the SOCKS proxy.

+# Configuration

+For all cli options and configurations run `./cell --help`.
+`~/.cellos/config` can be used for general cli settings (e.g. default region).

+The typical configuration override order is:

+1. file
+2. environment
+3. argument

+Hence, the cli arguments have the highest priority.

+Cell level caches, metadata and configurations are stored in `.generated`.
+See the CLI advanced section on [.generated](userguide.md#generated) for more information.